debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 <p style="text-align:center;"><img src="/assets/enabot_part2/err_rename.png" alt="err_rename" style="height: 60%; width: 60%;"/></p>

 An example is in the image above.
 A function was called and a branch was taken based off the function's return value.
 If it wasn't 0, it printed the name of the function and and error message.
 We could use that print to rename the function called.
-It's renamed already because we had already run the script when the image was taken
+It's renamed already because we had already run the script when the image was taken.

 The script below grabs all the error messages that are likely from a failed function call and then checks a few instructions back if there was a function call before it and renames it if there was.
 This one is much more unreliable and renamed a lot less functions.
 It would also list the strings that were likely function names but couldn't find a function call before there error string so they could be manually renamed.